Reversing Course

 Did you catch February Fling: Part I?
 I escaped to sunny Florida to visit my Dad, leaving New England in its semi-wintery state and my home with its recently repaired furnace.

-After spending a couple of days enjoying the wildlife of Corkscrew Swamp Sanctuary and walking along the beach near Dad’s condo in Naples, I decided to visit the Naples Zoo.
-There, I took a short boat ride to their “Primate Islands”, caught the keepers feeding the alligators, and enjoyed watching others feed the giraffes.
+After spending a couple of days enjoying the wildlife of Corkscrew Swamp Sanctuaryย and walking along the beach near Dad’s condo in Naples, I decided to visit the Naples Zoo.ย There,ย I took a short boat ride to their “Primate Islands”, caught the keepers feeding the alligators, and enjoyed watching others feed the giraffes.
 While the sun warmed me and the occasional bird sighting made it a pleasant trip, I came to the conclusion that I really don’t like zoos — too many caged, bored-looking animals.
 I’d say “sad animals”, too, but I don’t know if that’s true or if it’s just me projecting my own feelings on them.
 Anyway, here are a few shots from the zoo (click on any photo and view them as a slideshow):

 After the zoo, I went back to the condo for lunch and a quick check-in with Dad.
 Then, I was off to Naples Botanical Garden.